 Growing Brugmansia in Containers

 Brugmansias do quite well grown in containers and can be easily grown by a northern gardener in a container.
-Plant your brugmansia in a rather large container, at least two feet in diameter.
-Your container brugmansia can go outside when the nighttime temperatures stay above 50 F. and can remain outside until the fall when the nighttime temperatures start to fall below 50 F.
+Plant your brugmansia in a rather large container, at least two feet (61 cm.) in diameter.
+Your container brugmansia can go outside when the nighttime temperatures stay above 50 degrees F. (10 C.). and can remain outside until the fall when the nighttime temperatures start to fall below 50 degrees F (10 C.).

 Be sure to keep your container brugmansia thoroughly watered while you keep it outside.
 They do need a lot of water and your container brugmansia may need to be watered up to twice a day.